jlangch/venice/doc/readme/intro-functional.md

-# Introduction to functional programming
+# Introduction to Functional Programming

 _THIS IS WORK IN PROGRESS_